 She is such a skilled fighter and tactician that she can predict her opponent’s next moves based on their body movements.
 At different points throughout Batman’s timeline, the two of them have been allies.
 She even helped develop his training regimen in the Knightfall story line after he had his back broken by Bane.

 It’d be fun to watch a reluctant partnership like this unfold on the big-screen.
-Clearly Batfleck is a bit more comfortable with torture than Batman in the comics, so he might actually enjoy how Shiva does things instead of constantly try to change her.
 While they can’t stay allies forever, it’d be neat to watch what ultimately comes between them and the two old friends meet on the battlefield.

 6. Professor Pyg

-Professor Pyg is the newest villain on this list and he already feels like a classic.
+Professor Pyg is one of the newest Batman villains on this list and he already feels like a classic.
 He is one of Grant Morrison’s twisted characters he developed specifically for his series when Dick Grayson was Batman.
 Professor Pyg was Morrison’s attempt to create one of the weirdest, most twisted Batman rogues yet.

 Lazlo Valentin wants to make everyone around him perfect.
 The only problem his version of perfect means drugged and turned into a mindless minion.
 He kidnaps people and performs harmful plastic surgery on them that leaves them scarred, drugged and under his control.
 When he tries to kidnap Damian Wayne, he bites off more than he can chew though and brings the full rage of Batman down on him.